-The expected lifespan of the toilet is minimum 5 years.Interview with representative
+The expected lifespan of the toilet is minimum 5 years.Interview with representative in 2019

-WSUP, GIZ, and Oxfam.Interview with representative
+WSUP, GIZ, and Oxfam.Interview with representative in 2019

 All of the service staff need to wear safety equipment and follow a strict risk sanitation safety plan.
 Regular capacity building and hygiene training is conducted.